nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `parse` method takes in a String of user input, `args` and contains a `ArgumentMultimap` object, `argMultimap`.
 Regular expressions are used to identify whether optional keywords like `remind` and `/p` are present.
 The remind keyword is identified using `.*\bremind\b.*` while priority keyword is identified using `.*\bp/\b.*`.
-In the event that the remind keyword is present, `remind` will be removed from `args` before the parsing of the other keywords by `argMultimap`.
+In the event that the remind keyword is present, `remind` will be removed from `args` before the parsing of the other keywords by `argMultimap` since `remind` has no prefixes.
 The `tokenize` method of `ArgumentTokenizer` will be called.
 The keywords are parsed and return as `argMultimap`.
 The keywords are subsequently extracted from `argMultimap` to create a new `Assignment` object, `assignment`, which is used to return a new `AddCommand` object.